 (b) The commissioner must examine each application for unemployment benefits to determine the base period and the benefit year, and based upon all the covered employment in the base period the commissioner must determine the weekly unemployment benefit amount available, if any, and the maximum amount of unemployment benefits available, if any.
 The determination, which is a document separate and distinct from a document titled a determination of eligibility or determination of ineligibility issued under section 268.101, must be titled determination of benefit account.
 A determination of benefit account must be sent to the applicant and all base period employers, by mail or electronic transmission.

-(c) If a base period employer did not provide wage detail information for the applicant as required under section 268.044, or provided erroneous information, or wage detail is not yet due and the applicant is using a base period under section 268.035, subdivision 4, paragraph (d), the commissioner may accept an applicant certification of wage credits, based upon the applicant's records, and issue a determination of benefit account.
+(c) If a base period employer did not provide wage detail information for the applicant as required under section 268.044, the commissioner may accept an applicant certification of wage credits, based upon the applicant's records, and issue a determination of benefit account.

 (a) Unless paragraph (b) applies, to establish a benefit account an applicant must have wage credits of at least 5.3 percent of the state's average annual wage rounded down to the next lower $100.